-What is in common among the Hudud crimes is that their punishments are specified in the Quran or Sunna and that they are considered to be violations of the rights of God.9 Of course, some of the Hudud are also violations of the rights of humans as well.
-Sariqa (the Hudud-level of theft, see below), qadhf (sexual slander) and ḥirāba (armed robbery, banditry) are obviously violations of people's rights to life, property and/or dignity.
+What is in common among the hudud crimes is that their punishments are specified in the Quran or Sunna and that they are considered to be violations of the rights of God.
+Of course, some of the hudud are also violations of the rights of humans as well.
+Sariga (the hudud-level of theft, see below), gadhf (sexual slander) and hirāba (armed robbery, banditry) are obviously violations of people's rights to life, property and/or dignity.

-The scriptural commands specify these Hudud punishments are, in summary:
+The scriptural commands that specify these hudud punishments are, in summary:

-1) Zinā: The Quran commands that men and women who engage in fornication lashed 100 times (Quran 24:2), and Hadiths add that if the person is single and has never been married then they should also be exiled for a year.
-The Hanafi school of law does not accept the additional punishment exile because it does not deem the Hadiths in question strong enough evidence to alter the Quranic ruling. was agreed upon by all the Muslim schools of law that Quranic punishment referred to here was for unmarried people.
-Married men and women guilty of adultery are punished stoning, as demonstrated in the Sunna of the Prophet (peace be upon him).11
+• Zinā: The Quran commands that men and women who engage in fornication be lashed 100 times (Quran 24:2), and hadiths add that if the person is single and has never been married then they should also be exiled for a year.
+10 The Hanafi school of law does not accept the additional punishment of exile because it does not deem the hadiths in question strong enough evidence to alter the Quranic ruling.
+It was agreed upon by all the Muslim schools of law that the Ouranic punishment referred to here was for unmarried people.
+Married men and women guilty of adultery are punished by stoning, as demonstrated in the Sunna of the Prophet على الله.